Graphs

 Graph details

-Graph details can be accessed by clicking on a graph entry from the list.
+Graph details can be accessed by clicking a graph entry from the list.
 The top section of this page consists of the following:

 graphDetailsGeneral